-- Led the team in rebounding 14 times and was the leading shot blocker 25 times, including the 11 times she recorded three or more rejections.
+- Led the team in rebounding 14 times and was the leading shot blocker 25 times, including the 11 occasions when she recorded three or more rejections.

 - Averaged a double-double with 13.0 points, 10.3 rebounds and 1.0 blocks while shooting 68.6 percent in NCAA Tournament play and was named to the NCAA Sioux Falls Regional All-Tournament Team.

-- Tallied career highs with 25 points and 15 rebounds on 12-16 shooting in 37 minutes vs. #9 Ohio State in the Sweet 16.
+- Tallied career highs with a double-double of 25 points and 15 rebounds on 12-of-16 shooting in 37 minutes vs. #9 Ohio State in the NCAA Sweet 16.

-- Scored 12 points and added two blocks in her return to Oregon against #7/7 Oregon State.
+- Scored 12 points and added two blocks in her return to her home state against #7/7 Oregon State.

-- Scored a team-high 12 points and a had season-high five blocks in the win over UAlbany as she opened the season with five straight games in double figures
+- Scored a team-high 12 points and had five blocks in the 63-55 victory over UAlbany, opening the season with five straight games in double figures.

 2014-15 - SOPHOMORE